mwalmsley/gz-evo/README.md

 `finetune.py` loads configuration options from `gz_evo/downstream/conf` (via hydra) and then executes the requested finetuning.

 `get_encoder` is the function to adapt for your own code.
 By default, it will load any `timm` encoder (e.g. one trained with the Core code, above).
-This encoder is placed into a `LightningModule` and finetuned (according to e.g. `n_blocks`, etc, from config) using AdamW.
+This encoder is placed into a `LightningModule` and finetuned (according to e.g. `training_mode`, etc, from config) using AdamW.

 ## Shared Code